nplathe/pyJSON-Schema-Loader-and-JSON-Editor/README.md

 ## Quick start
-* Make sure python 3.10 is installed and operational.
+* Make sure python with version 3.10 or newer is installed and operational.
 * Clone this repository.
 * In a terminal, navigate to the cloned repository.
 * (Recommended) Create a new virtual environment.
 Check your python distribution for details.